dosco189/blog/_essays/Competition, Conformity, and Excellence.md

   <small>A potential product (generating using DallE)</small>
 </div><br>

-In conducting ethnographic research about consumer behavior - an important insight that emerges is that consumers do not make decisions based on an extensive analysis of all “competitors” before making a purchase decision.
-Instead, their situated context - both physical and digital - situates them within a finite ‘consideration set’ of potential options that they choose from.
+In conducting ethnographic research about consumer behavior - an important insight that emerges often is that consumers do not make decisions based on an extensive analysis of all “competitors” before making a purchase.
+Instead, their situated context - both physical and digital - places them within a finite ‘consideration set’ of potential options that they choose from.
 What is loved by one consumer may not even be a potential option for another.
 It takes work to make a product speak to someone.

 Ultimately, it is the illegible truths that make a product or a business successful.
 These truths are a firm’s secrets - mundane ideas that when put together have the potential to create enormous value.